 Intricate details and skilled construction will pump up the value of your antique diamond treasure.
 Large-scaled craftsmanship is not near as valuable as handcrafted items are.

-Unless you are an expert in the diamond and antique industry, you may do best to take your piece to a professional so you can be sure to get what your treasure is worth if you choose to sell it.
+Unless you are an expert in the diamond and antique industry, you may do your best to take your piece to a professional so you can be sure to get what your treasure is worth if you choose to sell it.
 You may sell yourself short otherwise.

-You will want to take the piece to a buyer who is an expert in diamonds and also in antiques.
+You will want to take the piece to a buyer who is an expert on diamonds and also in antiques.
 Only one who is knowledgeable in both areas will be able to accurately tell you what your piece is worth.
 The best diamond appraisal is one that is given by a person who has a passion for antiques and who specializes in diamond jewelry.

 The internet is another source for antique diamond jewelry appraisals.
 Since fly-by-night dealers and con artists prey online, you will want to check for a stable online presence.
 Look to be sure there are third-party references on sites the individual or company has no access to.
 Also, do your homework to find out if there are any Better Business Bureau complaints against the appraiser.

 If everything checks out, your piece will first be examined via a photo online.
 Then, you can decide if you want to take it any further.
 You may get an offer immediately, based on the photo and information.
 Or, you may need to meet with the buyer.
-Never send you valuables to anyone you don’t know.
+Never send your valuables to anyone you don’t know.

 If you are looking for a reputable antique diamond jewelry appraiser and buyer, look no further.
 At Antique Diamond Buyers, we operate with the utmost integrity, have ample verifiable references, and have been in the industry since 1972.
 We are known for making some of the highest offers in the world, so contact us today and find out what we can do for you.